When the Time Comes

 The Rail is proudly running this fantastic translation of When the Time Comes through the winter and into the spring of 2013.

 JOSEF WINKLER (b.
-1953, Austria) is the author of fourteen books, among them the award-winning trilogy Das wilde Kärnten.
+1953, Austria) is the author of more than a dozen books, among them When the Time Comes and Natura Morta.
 His major themes are suicide, homosexuality, and the corrosive influence of Catholicism and Nazism in Austrian country life.
-Winner of the 2008 Büchner prize, subject of the award-winning film Josef Winkler, der Kinoleinwandgeher, and current president of the Austrian Art Senate, Mr. Winkler lives in Klagenfurt with his wife and two children.
-Two of his books, The Serf and Flowers for Jean Genet, are currently available in English translation.
+Winner of the 2008 Buchner prize and current president of the Austrian Art Senate, he lives in Klagenfurt with his wife and two children.